 Remember that all applicants for MIT need-based aid must submit the CSS profile.Submit information in IDOC →

 What you need

-- If your parents do not file a tax return, please complete the Non Tax Filer Statement through IDOC and submit it along with documentation of the income (W-2, 1099, or a letter from the employer outside the US).
+- If your parents do not file a tax return, please complete the Non Tax Filer Statement through IDOC and submit it along with documentation of income (W-2, 1099, or a letter from their employer outside the US).

 - For the 2020–2021 application, you need your parents’ 2018 federal (not state) tax returns along with all schedules, statements, and W-2s.
 Veterans of the U.S. armed forces are exempt from this If you are a Veteran of the U.S. armed forces, you are considered an independent for the purposes of financial aid, and do not need to submit a parental tax return.